Scholarships, which like grants do not have to be repaid, are naturally the most sought-after type of financial assistance by college students.

-Scholarships and grants -- money that does not have to be repaid -- are naturally the most sought-after type of assistance.
-Scholarships are provided through Wake Technical Community College's Foundation and the generosity of industries, businesses, professional organizations, civic clubs, and individuals.
-The scholarship selection committee determines the recipient for those scholarships offered by the College.
+Scholarships are provided through the foundation and the generosity of industries, businesses, professional organizations, civic clubs and individuals.
+The scholarship selection committee determines the recipients for each scholarship offered by the college.

-The scholarship program consists of two kinds of offers: merit-based scholarships and need-based scholarships.
+The scholarship program consists of both merit-based and need-based scholarships.
 Scholarships are also offered on a competitive basis applying the following criteria: academic excellence, achievement, leadership qualities, need or other criteria as stipulated by the donor.

 Many organizations offer scholarships based on place of residence, background, professional affiliations and/or field of study.
 Students should search and apply for outside scholarships independently.
 There are many free online scholarships search sites.
-In addition, book listings are available in bookstores and libraries.
+In addition, books of listings are available in bookstores and libraries.

 Wake Technical Community College